IITDBGroup/CS116/_labs/lab3.md

 * $Q$ is the set of states of the ant
 * $\Gamma$ is a set of cell colors.
 In our case $\Gamma = \{0,1\}$ where `0` represents black and `1` represents white
-* $b$ is the initial color of every cell before the start of the simulation
+* $b$ is the initial color of every cell before the start of the simulation (`0`) in our case
-* $\delta$ is a function $(Q - F) \times \Gamma \to Q \times \Gamma \times \{ L,R,T,B \}$ is the transition function which given a current state of the ant and current color of the cell it standing on returns the new state, the new color, and a direction to move to:
+* $\delta$ is a function with signature $(Q - F) \times \Gamma \to Q \times \Gamma \times \{ L,R,T,B \}$ that is called the transition function.
+Given a current state of the ant and current color of the cell it standing on as input  the transition function returns the new state, the new color, and a direction to move to:
   * $L$ is left, $R$ is right, $T$ is top, and $B$ is bottom
 * $q_0$ is the initial state of the ant at the start of the simulation
 * $F$ is a set of *final states*.
 Whenever the ant reaches one of these states, the simulation stops.

-When creating an ant, the states and transition function should be provides to the constructor.
+When creating an ant, the states and transition function should be provided to the constructor.
 Furthermore, the initial state and set of final states should be specified.
 The `Ant` class should provide the following  methods

 * `void step()` that moves the simulation one step forward.
 * `String getAntState()` which returns the current state of the ant